-Vauxhall Astra Clutch Replacement
+Opel Astra Clutch Replacement

-presence all over the globe.
-Depending on the region, the Astra has been badged as brands such as Opel, Holden, Chevrolet and Buick, and has been reinvented a number of times since its launch - making this a common model in many markets.
+The Opel Astra is a popular compact family car and has a strong presence all over the globe.
+Depending on the region, the Astra has been badged as brands such as Vauxhall, Holden, Chevrolet and Buick, and has been reinvented a number of times since its launch - making this a common model in many markets.